-Like other natural gas storage facilities across North America, natural gas will flow to and from the Alton site through a pipeline.
-Natural gas will be delivered to the Alton site when prices are low, like in the summer.
-Natural gas will be withdrawn from Alton when prices rise, like in the winter.
+Like other natural gas storage facilities across North America, natural gas would flow to and from the Alton site through a pipeline.
+Natural gas would be delivered to the Alton site when prices are low, like in the summer.
+Natural gas would be withdrawn from Alton when prices rise, like in the winter.

 The environmental assessment for the pipeline was approved in 2013.

 Natural gas is a flow through cost to Nova Scotia consumers

 This means it is not marked up by the distributor.
 Local natural gas storage will result in lower natural gas prices for consumers.